Group Relations Conferences

 Our iconic conference aims to increase your personal effectiveness in any organisational role

-A group relations conference is not a didactic conference but rather an experiential one.
+A Group Relations Conference (GRC) is not a didactic conference but rather an experiential one.
 It offers members the chance to understand more about group processes and how they behave in a variety of group settings.
+This includes exploring areas such as leadership, followership, authority, diversity, hierarchy and power structures, and how these impact on individual responses and group behaviour.

 Upcoming conferences